 {\it Proof}.
-We first note that $ 0 \leq p \leq min \{k, n-k \} $.
-It follows from the definition of the rank of the elements $ B^n_k $ that the members of the family $ [j '] $ having rank $ p-1 $ are exactly the basic states $ j $ obtained from $ j' $ by replacing zero by a unit in some cube from $ rem \ (j ') $.
-Then all other members of the family $ [j '] $ have rank $ p $.
+We first we note that $0\leq p\leq min\{ k-1,n-k+1\}$.
+It follows from the definition of the rank of the elements $ B^n_k $ that the members of the family $ [j '] $ having rank $ p-1 $ are exactly the basic states $ j $ obtained from $ j' $ by replacing zero by a unit in some qubit from $ rem \ (j ') $.
+Then all other members of the family $ [j '] $ have rank $ p $ (see Figure 0).
 Lemma 2 is proved.

-Note that, for example, for $ k = n $, there is a unique family with the ancestor of zero rank, and this family consists of exactly one member, in which all the qubits have the value one.
+We note that, for example, for $ k = n $, there is a unique family, whose parent has rank zero, and this family consists of exactly one member, in which all the qubits have the value one.
 The rank of this member will also be zero.